-to the input.
+It was Bill Roberson who raised the issue that the ratio-product calculation was incomplete.
+If you take the ratio of pixels at each of the visually significant boundaries between distant patches on a Mondrian, you can calculate the ratio of the first patch to the last by multiplying all the edge ratios.
+Bill's concern was with the pixels between the boundaries.
+In the case of the Mondrian in gradient illumination, the product of the ratios of all pixels would calculate an output equal to the input.
 Rather than use an image segmentation approach to search for visually significant boundaries, we introduced the idea of a threshold.
-Blackwell had measured the threshold of edge detection to be three parts in a thousand at high luminance levels.14 In other words, humans cannot detect edge ratios smaller than 1003/1000, or 1.003.
-If the Black and White Mondrian subtended 30 degrees of visual angle, and if individual foveal receptors subtend one minute of arc, then there are $30 \ge 60 = 1800$ receptors in the image height of the Mondrian.
-If the threshold for each pair is 1.003, then the gradient it could remove is $(1.003)^{1800} =$ 219.
+Blackwell measured the threshold of edge detection to be three parts in a thousand at high luminance levels.12 In other words, humans cannot detect edge ratios smaller that 1003/1000, or 1.003.
+If the Black and White Mondrian subtended 30 degrees of visual angle, and if individual foveal receptors subtend one minute of arc, then there are 30x60 =1800 receptors in the image height of the Mondrian.
+If the threshold for each pair is 1.003, then the gradient it could remove is $(.003)^{1800} = 219$.
 Such a threshold applied to a 30 degree image can remove gradient of over 200:1, while the gradient on the Mondrian is only 20:1.
 The threshold replaced ratios close to 1.0 with exactly 1.0.
 Using this threshold made the model responsive to edges and insensitive to gradients.
-This idea played an important role in the Ives Medal Address and the subsequent paper by Land and McCann.5
+This idea played an important role in the Ives Medal Address and the subsequent paper by Land and McCann4